Our exhibition space

 Thomas Coram, the words in this book were the script for his life.
 Religion was important to him and so too was the idea that you practised those beliefs through good deeds in daily life.

 The words in this book inspired him to establish a totally new kind of charity, the first one in the UK dedicated to the care of children.

 On display in Coram's Weston Gallery

 The book was given to Thomas Coram in 1736 by Arthur Onslow, a founding governor of the Foundling Hospital and Speaker of the House of Commons.
 Thomas Coram presented it to the Foundling Hospital in 1741.
-Staff and visitors to Coram at Brunswick Square can see the book, which is on display until the end of April in the Weston Gallery.
+Staff and visitors to Coram at Brunswick Square can see the book, was on display until the end of April 2017 in the Weston Gallery.